ANOsapien/LeranersSpace_Webdev/webdev2/readme.md

-# Django User Authentication Project
+# Django Tweeting App

 ## Overview

 This Django project provides a user authentication system with functionalities for user signup, signin, and signout.
-It uses Django’s built-in authentication framework to manage user accounts and sessions, with error handling and user feedback included.
+It uses Django’s built-in authentication framework to manage user accounts and sessions, with error handling and user feedback included.It allows the user to post tweets, edit and delete them.

 ## Features